North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 Learn About ATTRA HERE

-Homestead pigs healthy pork hut and tractor
+Homestead pigs healthy pork hut and tractor, North Idaho, A2A2MiniJerseys.com

 NRCS, the Natural Resources Conservation Service, provides farmers and ranchers with financial and technical assistance to voluntary put conservation on the ground, not only helping the environment but agricultural operations, too.
 They have many cost-share programs and grants to help small farms.
+(We no longer work with NRCS or recommend them.)

 Learn More About NRCS HERE